- News & Media

-The Ceremony in a decorated chamber, with its speeches, music and the opportunity to mingle at the buffet supper afterwards is both solemn and casual at the same time.
+The Ceremony takes place in a decorated chamber, and with its speeches, music and the opportunity to mingle at the buffet supper afterwards, it is both solemn and casual at the same time.
 It displays what the Award Laureates have in common: a serious cause and an often incredible sense of humour and joy that they – despite all the hardships they have experienced – never seem to lose.

 "I remember when Astrid Lindgren received the Prize: The music played the theme of Pippi Longstocking, and when Astrid left the stage she was smiling all over and dancing to the music.
 It was wonderful!"

 – Kerstin Bennett, former Operational Director, Right Livelihood Award Foundation.

 Older award ceremonies can be watched on our Youtube Channel.